 “My name is Haider Rasheed Daham Alrafas.
 I am a graduate of the UofSC School of Medicine Columbia, with a Ph.D. in Biomedical Sciences, PMI.
 I also am a Nagarkatti lab alumnus.
 I graduated last year in 2019, and I am working as a faculty member in the School of Veterinary Medicine at the University of Basrah, Iraq.

 “I would like to share my story during the COVID-19 pandemic and how I used the skills and knowledge that I learned during my studies at the SOM.

 “Due to a global shortage of supplies and equipment that are necessary to fight the deadly coronavirus pandemic, my colleagues and I, with the help of the University of Basrah, the United Nations and the World Health Organization assisted in successfully producing urgently needed laboratory items for testing suspected COVID-19 cases in Iraq.

-  “As a volunteer member of COVID-19 crisis cell of the University of Basrah, and in collaboration with the WHO, we were able to successfully produce the Virus Transport Media, VTM, and nasal swabs that are necessary to collect and preserve nasal swab specimens while being transported to the lab.
+“As a volunteer member of COVID-19 crisis team at the University of Basrah, and in collaboration with the WHO, we were able to successfully produce the Virus Transport Media, VTM, and nasal swabs that are necessary to collect and preserve nasal swab specimens while being transported to the lab.
 We were able to provide the Iraq health care system with 22,438 VTMs and 44,876 nasal swabs which make the COVID-19 screen test possible in all Iraq provinces.